 It is against this cacophony of corporate advertising that the lone artisan must struggle to carve and protect his market niche.
 But times have changed.
 Long gone are the days when one could start small and build up.
 I was starting small for 15 years, trapped in an eternal chicken and egg scenario.
 To get anywhere in today's market, one must enter it with the instant impact of a totally dominating presence which matches that of the large corporate players.
 This demands heavy financing not available to the lone artisan.

-He is the ultimate hive of innovation.
-Who compelled to go a mile will gladly go twain.
+Yet the lone artisan is the ultimate hive of innovation.
+When compelled to go a mile, he will gladly go two.
 His reward is to see the fruit of his labour making his client's life that much easier.
 But his works cannot save him.
 He cannot afford the accelerating cost of keeping his voice heard above the rising crescendo of corporate advertising.
 Like the lesser stations of the 49 metre band he sinks helplessly below the dispassionate ambience.

 His towering corporate competitors watch and wait.
 They stand poised to strike in his moment of weakness.
 Then, as his business falters they add his little clutch of clients to their legions and him to their captive staff of slaves.
 He is now locked out of the so-called free market forever.
 He can no longer ply his hard earned skills except by the leave of his new corporate masters.